 Zach pulls up several of his illustrations on the computer to show me.
 One textbook page shows a woman from Plymouth holding a water jug over an herb garden.
 On the left there is a photograph of the illustrated artifact.

 “The depiction of the watering jug is direct and depicts the simplicity and genius of the jug in a way that text alone could never do.”
 Zach explains.
-The illustration transports us back in time to see what life was like at Plymouth in a way that the photograph alone could not do.
+The illustration transports us back in time to see what life was like at Plymouth.
+A photograph alone could show only small pieces of life.
+Illustrations give us opportunities to expand our understanding.

 Emotional Connection to History